P1ntas/LBAW/docs/er.md

 This project, developed by our group, will be useful for those who are trying to buy some books online and have them delivered to their homes.
 What motivates this idea are the people who want to find the perfect book to read (amongst so many that are available) and get the physical item for a real experience.

-We pretend to build a system with a practical design and a good product organization in order to help the user quickly find the ideal book with little to no effort.
+We pretend to build a system with an adaptive and practical design, and a good product organization in order to help the user quickly find the ideal book with little to no effort.
 The users will be able to create an account for themselves and login/logout as needed.
 Regarding the website administration, there's some sort of control (access and modification privileges) over user accounts and products.
 This web application will also provide the users with a categorization system for the books as well as some search filters such as search by author, by year, by the publisher, etc.
 The books will be displayed with pictures and their respective information.
 All of them contain a review section, where buyers can submit a commentary and leave a score.
 Users will also receive notifications, regarding order status for instance.